PoissonJ/notes/discreet/exam1.md

  : `+ with a circle around it` is exclusive or. `p <-> -q`

-# 1.2 English to Propisitional Logic
+# 1.2 English to Propositional Logic

 Example: